GIELOW, MARTHA SAWYER, 1860-1933

 Biography:

-Reader, lecturer.
+Writer, lecturer; advocate for education.
 Born– 1860, Greensboro.
 Parents– Captain Enoch and Sophie E. (Barkley) Sawyer.
-Married.
+Married– Henry J. Gielow, February 4, 1880.
 Children– Two.
+Published works in several genres–fiction, educational articles, dialect stories, and others.
 Founder and vice-president of Southern Industrial Education Association, Washington, D.C. which was organized for the purpose of promoting industrial education among Southern Appalachian Mountain white children.
+Died January 30, 1933.

 Source: